Liliana Valenzuela

 Minor: Latin American Studies

-I did one year of coursework in Anthropology at the Universidad Iberoamericana in Mexico City and transferred to UT.
-Member of the Junior Fellows program, received a travel grant from them for research travel to Mexico.
+I completed one year of coursework and field work in Anthropology at the Universidad Iberoamericana in Mexico City.
+As a member of the Junior Fellows program, I received a travel grant for research in Mexico.

 Universidad Iberoamericana